cea-hpc/modules/doc/source/modulefile.rst

 *.modulerc* applies to the current directory and all subdirectories.
 Changes made in these files will affect the subsequently interpreted *modulefile*.

-If no default version may be figured out, then the highest numerically sorted *modulefile*, virtual module or module alias under the directory will be used.
+If no default version may be figured out, an implicit default is selected when this behavior is enabled (see **MODULES_IMPLICIT_DEFAULT** in :ref:`module(1)`).
+If disabled, module names should be fully qualified when no explicit default is defined for them, elsewhere no default version is found and an error is returned.
+If enabled, then the highest numerically sorted *modulefile*, virtual module or module alias under the directory will be used.
 The dictionary comparison method of the **lsort**\ (n) Tcl command is used to achieve this sort.
 If highest numerically sorted element is an alias, search continues on its *modulefile* target.

 For example, it is possible for a user to have a directory named X11 which simply contains a *.version* file specifying which version of X11 is to